TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 <https://github.com/TYPO3/TYPO3.CMS/blob/master/Build/Scripts/runTests.sh>`_ and `core Build/testing-docker/local/
 docker-compose.yml <https://github.com/TYPO3/TYPO3.CMS/tree/master/Build/testing-docker/local/docker-compose.yml>`_.
 You can
-copy and paste these files from extensions like enetcache or styleguide to your own extension, but you should then look through the files and adapt to your needs (for instance search for the word "enetcache" in :file:`runTests.sh`).
+copy and paste these files from extensions like enetcache or styleguide to your own extension, but you should then look through the files and adapt to your needs, for example.

+*  search for the word "enetcache" in runTests.sh and replace it with your extension key.
+*  You may want to change the `PHP_VERSION` in runTests.sh to your minimally supported PHP version.
+(You can also specify the version on the command line using runTests.sh with -p.)

 Let's run the tests: